Killing of Andrew Harper: Trial

-The murder trial, presided over by Mr. Justice Andrew Edis, began at the Old Bailey on 10 March 2020.
+The murder trial, presided over by Andrew Edis, began at the Old Bailey on 10 March 2020.
 Bowers and Cole—both minors at the time of the offence and originally protected by Section 39 of the Children and Young Persons Act 1933—pleaded guilty to conspiracy to steal a quad bike but denied manslaughter.
 Long, who was driving the SEAT, had previously admitted manslaughter and conspiracy to steal a quad bike.
 All three defendants denied murder.

 On 13 March, the court heard that all parties agreed that the police constable first to attend to Harper on the A4 did not strike him with his vehicle, contrary to early reports of the incident.

 The trial was temporarily suspended on 17 and 18 March as a member of the jury was unwell.
 The trial, which was being held during the COVID-19 pandemic, resumed on 19 March after two of the jurors were discharged because they were self-isolating.
 On 23 March, along with all other jury trials in England and Wales, the trial was suspended pending a review of operations amid the spread of COVID-19.
-During this subsequently abandoned trial, Thames Valley Police said they had received intelligence suggesting possible jury intimidation.
+During this subsequently abandoned trial, TVP said they had received intelligence suggesting possible jury intimidation.

 A retrial began on 23 June following changes to the UK's COVID-19 lockdown.
 On 20 July, a juror was discharged after a prison officer reported that she had mouthed "bye boys" to the defendants in the courtroom.
 The following day, the 11-person jury retired to deliberate.
 On 24 July, the three defendants were cleared of murder.
 Long had pleaded guilty to, and Bowers and Cole were found guilty of, manslaughter.
 Harper's widow had made a victim impact statement and later released an open letter, in which she implored Prime Minister Boris Johnson and Home Secretary Priti Patel to allow a retrial seeking a murder verdict.

 On 31 July, Long was sentenced to 16 years and both Bowers and Cole to 13 years in prison.
 In his summary, on the matter as to whether the jury had been subject to any improper pressure, Edis said: "To the best of my knowledge and belief there is no truth in that at all".
 Harper's MP, John Howell, had said that he intended to ask for a review of the sentences.